Summary

 Risk factors

-- family history of splenectomy, anemia, jaundice, or HS
+- family history of splenectomy, anaemia, jaundice, or hereditary spherocytosis (HS)

 - at risk demographic